In the time Chiller was at the park, it spent a large portion of that

 restraints, along with the first attempt at padding the sides at ear

 level.
 The padding was laced on the outside.
+The padding was later

-The padding was later replaced with thicker rubber pads which were more
+replaced with thicker rubber pads which were more permanently affixed to

-permanently affixed to the collars, and were much thicker.
+the collars, and were much thicker.

 As the 1997 season wore on, the

 ride's opening was pushed back to fall.
-Work continued to
+Work continued to try and make

-reopening was pushed back to the 1998 season as the "new" attraction.
+pushed back to the 1998 season as the "new" attraction.

-After sitting idle for most of the 1997 season,
+After sitting idle for most of the 1997 season, and disappointing many

-semi-reliably for the season, but many riders found it uncomfortable due
+season, but many riders found it uncomfortable due to its over the

-to its over the shoulder restraint system.
-A strict policy
+shoulder restraint system.
+A strict policy of making riders remove all

-of making riders remove all earrings before riding became necessary
+earrings before riding became necessary after several riders came off

-after several riders came off with bloody ears from their heads being
+with bloody ears from their heads being boxed between the restraints.

-was modified, but offered little or no improvement.
+The padding on the restraints was modified, but offered little or no

-the issues involved the rides computer or electric systems, but
+Usually the issues involved the rides computer or electric systems, but

 occasionally it would be something more serious.